 How long we keep it for

-We keep your data for as long as is required to fulfil the purposes for which it was collected, and in any case, in accordance with our Data Retention Policy.
+We keep your data for as long as is required to fulfill the purposes for which it was collected, and in any case, in accordance with our Data Retention Policy.
 When we are no longer required to keep your data, it will be securely destroyed or deleted.

 For further information on how to request your personal information and how and why we process your information, you can contact us using the details below.